Do High Mileage Cars Need Thicker Oil

-Yes, high mileage cars need thicker oil.
-This is because the oil breaks down quicker in high mileage cars and becomes thinner.
+Yes, high-mileage cars need thicker oil.
+This is because the oil breaks down quickly in high-mileage cars and becomes thinner.
 Thicker oil will help to protect the engine better and keep it running smoothly.

 As cars age, they begin to rack up mileage.
 And as mileage increases, many car owners wonder if they need to switch to a thicker oil.
 The truth is, it depends on the car.